natebakescakes/gdipsa-eleven-alpha/README.md

 # Facility
 * In Facility Tab, system shows all facility List.
 * Screen can hide inactive Facility by click "Hide Inactive Facilities".
-* In this Tab, there are New,Edit,Deactive,Active,View Booking hitory total 6 button.
+* In this Tab, there are New,Edit,Deactive,Active,View Booking history.
 New Button
 * Click New button, New Facility shows.
 ## New button-New Facility Form